eagle-io/docs/source/topics/nodes/dashboard.rst

 Drag and Drop Links
 --------------------
-Nodes can be dragged with a mouse directly from the Workspaces Menu and dropped onto applicable Tiles (indicated with drop-accept and drop-blocked mouse cursor icons).
+Nodes can be dragged with a mouse directly from the Workspaces Tree and dropped onto applicable Tiles (indicated with drop-accept and drop-blocked mouse cursor icons).

 .. only:: not latex